salman-shaikh7/Loading-Taxi-Data-into-Google-Cloud-SQL-2.5/README.md

 ```

 Let's start by digging into the trip_distance column.

-Enter the following query into the console:
+Running the following query into the console:

 ```sql
 select